roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Cori shook her head, laughing again.
 Oh my god, these guys were determined to drive her crazy.
 She knew the cold wouldn't help at all.
 It was only going to make her nipples harder, more sensitive, her horniness growing to levels she had seldom reached.
 But again, she was calm as she dipped her right nipple into the soft, cool ice cream.
 It was vanilla and the white dessert looked fantastic against her dark skin as she raised her breast to her mouth and sucked the ice cream off, remnants clinging to her lips and chin, in no way a subtle reminder to the guys of how their cum looked on her face.

  She looked at Hildebrand and was surprised to see that he was rubbing his crotch.
 She had this effect on guys before, of course, but she didn't expect it from the manager of such a prestigious club, a man who seemed so calm and professional.
 He wasn't even trying to hide it and, she noted, he had reason to be proud.
 His bulge was sizable.
 Uncharacteristically for her, she felt an urge to see it.
 To lick it.
 To make it so hard that it feel like a piece of steel inside her pussy and she would ride it for hours while she came over and over again, finally getting the release she needed.
-Report_Story #8